TheArjunAgarwal/haskell2025/guide.typ

 ```
 )")

-This can be *_useful_* if paired with the syntax required for *_Literate Haskell_*, as then we can have code that doesn't appear on the PDF, but still executable by Literate Haskell. \ And thus readers would stilll be able to access it in GHCi without it taking up valuable reading space on the PDF.
+This can be *_useful_* if paired with the syntax required for *_Literate Haskell_*, as then we can have code that doesn't appear on the PDF, but still executable by Literate Haskell. \ And thus readers would still be able to access it in GHCi without it taking up valuable reading space on the PDF.

 === Code Block Title